-- 89.100.
-Upon receipt and review of the Proponent's key technical submissions, such as the Draft EIS or IS, Final EIS or IS or IS or IS Addendum and associated technical review comments on these submissions from Intervenors or other interested parties, the Board may hold a meeting of technical experts (Technical Meeting).
-The purposes of the Technical Meeting are to review, and to the extent possible, resolve outstanding technical issues arising during the Board's consideration assessment of a project proposal and to identify any supplementary information required to address outstanding issues. - 90.101.
-The Technical Meeting is chaired and facilitated by the Board's staff and may, at the discretion of the Board, be conducted in person in a community potentially affected by a project proposal, or in person at a central location convenient for the majority of the technical experts participating in the Technical Meeting or via teleconference/videoconference. - 91.102.
-During the Technical Meeting, the Board's staff, in consultation with the Proponent and parties participating in the Technical Meeting, may record commitments made by the Proponent and participating parties, with a view to addressing technical issues resulting from the project proposal, from the technical submissions of the Proponent and parties and/or to address information deficiencies in the technical information filed with the Board to date. - 92.103.
-At the conclusion of, or following the Technical Meeting, the Board shall review the commitments and timing recorded in the initial draft of the list of Ccommitments List with the Proponent and all participating parties to finalize the list of Ccommitments List.
-The final list of Ccommitments List associated with a Technical Meeting may be issued by the
+- 90. Upon receipt and review of the Proponent's key technical submissions, such as the Draft EIS or IS, Final EIS or IS or Draft or Final EIS or IS Addendum and associated technical review comments on these submissions from Intervenors or other interested parties, the Board may hold a meeting of technical experts (Technical Meeting).
+The purposes of the Technical Meeting are to review, and to the extent possible, resolve outstanding technical issues arising during the Board's consideration of a project proposal and to identify any supplementary information required to address outstanding issues. - 91.
+The Technical Meeting is chaired and facilitated by the Board's staff and may, at the discretion of the Board, be conducted in person in a community potentially affected by a project proposal, in person at a central location convenient for the majority of the technical experts participating in the Technical Meeting or via teleconference. - 92.
+During the Technical Meeting, the Board's staff, in consultation with the Proponent and parties participating in the Technical Meeting, may record commitments made by the Proponent and participating parties, with a view to addressing technical issues resulting from the project proposal, from the technical submissions of the Proponent and parties and/or to address information deficiencies in the technical information filed with the Board to date.

-Board in writing either as a separate document or as an Aappendix to the Board's Pre-Hearing Conference Decision Report.
+93. At the conclusion of, or following the Technical Meeting, the Board shall review the commitments and timing recorded in the initial draft of the Commitments List with the Proponent and all participating parties to finalize the Commitments List.
+The final Commitments List associated with a Technical Meeting may be issued by the Board in writing either as a separate document or as an Appendix to the Board's Pre-Hearing Conference Decision Report.